MicrosoftDocs/dynamics-365-project-operations/articles/project-management/get-recommendations-for-a-project-team-member.md

 Each suggested resource is assigned a **recommendation score** _(out of 10)_ to signify their appropriateness to that particular team member requirement.
 This score is currently based only on how relevant their past experience on projects is to a team member requirement, this will be augmented to include additional factors _(Cost, Availability, Utilisation & Skill-match in upcoming releases)_.
 The suggested resources are sorted in decreasing order of this score.

+  >[!NOTE]
+  > By default, contract workers are also displayed along with full-time employees.
+Disable the **Show Contractors** toggle to display only full-time employees.

 To get more information about a suggested resource and interpret their recommendation score, follow any one of these two steps:

 1. Directly click the **information icon** next to any resource's name OR